sto0pkid/MDCRIS/README.md

 * To get the first half choose 01/01/1975 - 12/31/2014 in the Financial Information section.
 Export it to CSV, naming it `ContributionsList1.csv`
 * To get the second half choose 01/01/2015 as the Start Date in the Financial Information section and leave the End Date blank.
 Export it to CSV, naming it `ContributionsList2.csv`

-You should now have 3 CSV files: `CommitteesInfo.csv`, `ContributionsList1.csv` and `ContributionsList2.csv`, to be stored in a directory `<DIR>`.
+You should now have 3 CSV files:
+* `CommitteesInfo.csv`
+* `ContributionsList1.csv`
+* `ContributionsList2.csv`

+These should all be placed into some directory `<DIR>`.

 ## Create and fill the database:

 `psql -vscriptdir="<DIR>" -f "build_db.sql"`

-Make sure to run with a user that has appropriate permissions in the database.
+Make sure to run with a user `<USER>` that has appropriate permissions.

+If successful, you should see output like:

+   CREATE DATABASE
+   You are now connected to database "mdcris" as user "<USER>".
+   CREATE TABLE
+   COPY 2982919
+   COPY 2566092
+   ALTER TABLE
+   CREATE TABLE
+   COPY 13379
+   ALTER TABLE

+The dataset should now be available in database `mdcris`.